eva-butler/Notes/Machine_Learning_CS4774.md

-Module 1: Introduction to ML
+# Module 1: Introduction to ML

-Class 1:
+## Class 1:
-- Machine Learning: The field of study that gives the computers the ability to learn with out being explicitly programmed
+- *Machine Learning*: The field of study that gives the computers the ability to learn with out being explicitly programmed

 - Traditional Programming: Data and Program -> computer -> output
 - Machine Learning: Data and Output -> computer -> program